zboyle1/artshare/README.md

                 LIMIT 1) s1 ON Submission.member_id = s1.member_id
             WHERE Member.member_id = $userid;

-            Then, fetch results and store them in an array. call the profile values when you need them

         ## display commissions youre waiting on

             SELECT commission_id, username AS artist, start_date, price, payment